 The ICC did that to discourage hybrid arbitration agreements.
-In addition, the ICC stated it would refuse to administer any case involving a hybrid arbitration agreement and it hoped other arbitral institutions would do likewise.
+In addition, the ICC stated it would not administer any case involving a hybrid arbitration agreement and it hoped other arbitral institutions would do likewise.

 End of story?
 No. We go back to Singapore.